 On March 13, 2018, the Trust issued 4,000,000 7.875% Series B Trust Preferred Shares (the "Series B Preferred Shares") with a liquidation preference of \$25.00 per share, for gross proceeds of \$100.0 million, or \$96.5 million net of underwriters' discount and issuance costs.
 Distributions on the Series B Preferred Shares will be payable quarterly in arrears, when and as declared by the Company's board of directors on January 30, April 30, July 30, and October 30 of each year, beginning on July 30, 2018, at a rate per annum of 7.875%.
-Distributions on the Series B Preferred Shares are cumulative and at March 31, 2020, \$1.3 million of Series B distributions are accumulated and unpaid.
-Unless full cumulative distributions on the Series B Preferred Shares for all past distribution periods, no distribution may be declared or paid for payment on the Trust common shares.
+Distributions on the Series B Preferred Shares are cumulative and at June 30, 2020, \$1.3 million of Series B distributions are accumulated and unpaid.
+Unless full cumulative distributions on the Series B Preferred Shares have been or contemporaneously are declared and set apart for payment of the Series B Preferred Shares for all past distribution periods, no distribution may be declared or paid for payment on the Trust common shares.
 The Series B Preferred Shares are not convertible into Trust common shares and have no voting rights, except in limited circumstances as provided for in the share designation for the preferred shares.
-The Series B Preferred Shares distributions (thereon whether authorized or declared) to, but excluding, the redemption date.
+The Series B Preferred Shares may be redeemed at the Company's option, in whole or in part, at any time after April 30, 2028, at a price of \$25.00 per share, plus any accumulated and unpaid distributions (thereon whether authorized or declared) to, but excluding, the redemption date.
 Holders of Series B Preferred Shares will have no right to require the redemption of the Series B Preferred Shares and there is no maturity date.